johnpallag/MashedPotatoRacoons/milestone13.md

 * Complete virus selection workflow
 * Cleaner Carousel
 * Orientation of chosen virus in modal and page
-* Name updates with chosen virus for modal and page
+* Name updates and image update with chosen virus for modal and page

 Leaderboard:
 * Fully connected to back-end